digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/disaster-recovery.rst

 There are different approaches to keeping the backup databases in a DR solution as synchronized as possible to an active DB.
 One approach is to take frequent snapshots of the source and live database(s) and send them to the remote deployment that supports DR. The AWS documentation states the following:

     You can restore a snapshot of an Aurora DB cluster or from an Amazon RDS DB instance to use as the starting point for your Aurora global database.
-You restore the snapshot and create a new Aurora provisioned DB cluster at the same time.
+You restore the snapshot and create a new Aurora-provisioned DB cluster at the same time.
 You then add another AWS Region to the restored DB cluster, thus turning it into an Aurora global database.
 Any Aurora DB cluster that you create using a snapshot in this way becomes the primary cluster of your Aurora global database. [#f2]_

 It's important to take care during and after a failover in a DR situation.
 AWS advises: